 Hence, I would recommend you working to extend the citation footprint you have that may help you get out of the sandbox faster.

-Having consistent user signals
+6.Have consistent user signals

 Google prioritizes websites that provide the best user experience.
 We should target creating an engaging website that is very sticky for the users.